-A probate attorney can help the estate administrator (no will) in a similar way to an executor.
+A probate lawyer can help the estate administrator (no will) in a similar way to an executor.
 However, the lawyer cannot disregard intestacy laws irrespective of the intentions of the decedent, the surviving spouse, or descendants.

 A person who intends to become an estate administrator has to get renunciations from the decedent's relatives.
 These are statements which ascertain that the descendants have endorsed the administration of the assets to the individual.

-A probate attorney facilitates the process and files the renunciations with the court.
+A probate lawyer facilitates the process and files the renunciations with the court.
 The lawyer can also help the estate administrator with probate processes like securing assets, estate checkbook management, and determining estate taxes.

 Types of Probate Lawyers

 Consult a transactional probate lawyer if the decedent passed away recently and you are looking to begin the probate process.
-Attorneys with experience in estate planning and trusts may be a perfect match for you.
+Lawyers with experience in estate planning and trusts may be a perfect match for you.

 A probate litigator can help solve a dispute regarding the will in court.
-The lawyer can also represent you if you are dissatisfied with the conduct of your current executor or probate attorney.
+The lawyer can also represent you if you are dissatisfied with the conduct of your current executor or probate lawyer.
 A litigator will also be suitable if you expect to face further legal battles concerning the estate.

 Your lawyer should have experience in probate matters and must have represented many clients.
-The attorney should know whether an action taken would infringe the laws governing a different discipline.
+The lawyer should know whether an action taken would infringe the laws governing a different discipline.
 If the estate in question is extensive, you might need a probate lawyer conversant with real estate law.

 How to Find a Wills and Probate Lawyer

 If you can't get recommendations, perform an online search focusing on your area.
-It's upon you to do due diligence to single out a competent probate attorney from the results.
+It's upon you to do due diligence to single out a competent probate lawyer from the results.
 Look at the websites of individual law firms and contact the offices.

 1. Qualification and Experience

 Search for the biography of the potential lawyer with an emphasis on educational background and area of expertise.
-Aim for an attorney with evidence of skill in probates, trusts and estates, and estate planning.
+Aim for an lawyer with evidence of skill in probates, trusts and estates, and estate planning.
 You should also insist on a lawyer with a considerable period of practice.

 2. Reputation and Track Record

 Study the content posted on the firm's website or blog to have a sneak peek of the lawyer's mastery of probate issues.
-Check if you can find any complaints and see how the attorney has responded to them.
+Check if you can find any complaints and see how the lawyer has responded to them.

 3. Membership in Associations